|

 Start small and build your way up.
 If budget is a concern, start scouring Craigslist and FaceBook Marketplace for “treadmill” or “gym equipment”.
 You’d be surprised at how often people give away or steeply discount exercise equipment because they don’t want to deal with the hassle of moving it.
 You can find great deals if you are willing to find some friends to help you go pick it up!

-Step 2: {Scout Your Perfect Gym Location}
+Step 2 | Scout Your Perfect Gym Location

-Walk through your home and look carefully at the spaces you have to work with.
 Where can you find a pocket of room for the items you listed in Step 1?

-• Out of the way if possible
+• Choose a place that’s out of the way if possible

-• This doesn’t mean you need a separate room, it just means that you don’t want your gym equipment blocking the flow of traffic.
+• This doesn’t mean you need a separate room, it just means that you don’t want your gym equipment blocking the flow of traffic

-• If you do a lot of jumping during your 5am workouts, maybe don’t choose a room directly above anyone who will be sleeping.
-If you’re hoping for a place to develop your Zen yoga practice… steer clear of distraction zones.
+• Do a lot of jumping during your 5am workouts?
+Don’t choose a room directly above anyone who will be sleeping.
+Ask me how I know…

-• Guest Room {Lots of potential storage possibilities in closet and/or under the bed.}
+• Guest Room– Lots of potential storage possibilities in closet and/or under the bed.

-• Basement {Finished and unfinished both work great.
-Just put down an old rug, carpet remnant, or interlocking mats if needed.}
+• Basement– Finished and unfinished both work great.
+Just put down an old rug, carpet remnant, or interlocking mats if needed.

-• Living Room {Is there spare space in your tv console for a mat, weights, etc.?
-The living room is great if you like to stream workout videos- the TV is already there!}
+• Living Room– Is there spare space in your tv console for a mat, weights, etc.?
+The living room is great if you like to stream workout videos- the TV is already there!

-• The Garage {Depending on how well insulated your garage is, this can be a great place to set up a home gym.}
+• The Garage– Depending on how well insulated your garage is, this can be a great place to set up a home gym.

-• Home Office {If you have a home office, it is probably already a place that is set up the way you like it.
-Why not add a station for your exercise equipment too?}
+• Home Office– If you have a home office, it is probably already a place that is set up the way you like it.
+Why not add a station for your exercise equipment too?

-• Master Bedroom {If you aren’t trying to workout while someone is sleeping, this can be a great option.
-It’s already an “out of the way space” and there is often space under a bed or in a closet that can store and conceal small home workout equipment items.)
+• Master Bedroom– If you aren’t trying to workout while someone is sleeping, this can be a great option.
+It’s already an “out of the way space” and there is often space under a bed or in a closet that can store and conceal small home workout equipment items.

-Step 3 {Put It Together}
+Step 3 | Put It Together

 Once you have a plan in place, get to work!

-1.)
-Bring all of the equipment you have/want to use and place them in the area.
+1. Bring all of the equipment you have/want to use and place them in the area.

-2.)
-Clean the area; sweep + mop the floors and wipe down the equipment.
+2. Clean the area; sweep + mop the floors and wipe down the equipment.
 Might as well have a fresh start!

-5.)
-Decide where the best place will be to store each item.
-If it’s a dedicated “gym” space, it can be great to use an inexpensive bookcase or shelving unit to display and organize your weights, bottled water, exercise plans, mats, and small pieces of equipment.
-Industrial wire shelving makes great gym storage!
+• If it’s a dedicated “gym” space, it can be great to use an inexpensive bookcase or shelving unit to display and organize your weights, bottled water, exercise plans, mats, and small pieces of equipment.

-Check you garage/storage room for old hooks, baskets, shelves, and containers that you can repurpose.
+5. Check you garage/storage room for old hooks, baskets, shelves, and containers that you can repurpose.
 In my gym, for example, I mounted old deck planters to the studs (gardening isn’t my strong suit).
 Surprisingly, they make perfect vertical storage units for my yoga mats and foam rollers!

 Consider mounting a mirror or two to up the gym factor.
 Again, I reused one from a bathroom we remodeled upstairs.
 Check your local Habitat ReStore or salvage yard for inexpensive used mirrors, or mount multiple inexpensive door mirrors like in the example below.